GrammarSoft/corp-ui/README.md

 * Update global stats for the language with `time ~/public_html/_bin/stats-combine dan`

 ## TODO
-* Scale corpora relfreqs to 10 million words so cross-corpus comparisons are possible
 * Histogram:
-  * Warn about missing data and inject those groups as grey
-  * Warn about sparse data and color those yellow
-  * Show combined timeline if subcorpora
-  * Show multiple corpora under top
   * Click on bar to jump to that place in the table
   * Click on table line to show all hits from that period
   * Menu to pick which field to graph